dmmlynarczyk/Learning/azure/video-notes/azure-identities-and-governance.md

 - This means fewer errors, and nobody has extra permissions that may be overlooked.
 - Easier for new users to be added to the system and assigned the correct permissions.

+### Role Types

+- **Owner:** Grants full access to manage all resources, including the ability to assign roles in Azure RBAC.
+- **Contributor:** Grants full access to manage all resources, *but does not allow you to assign roles in Azure RBAC*, manage assignments in Azure Blueprints, or *share image galleries.*
+- **Reader:** View all resources, but does not allow you to make any changes.

+You can alos make custom roles!
+To do this you need to have an Azure Premium P1/P2 to gain access to custom roles.
+But it will allow you to get super-granular into permissions to pick and choose specifics.
+This is done at the Subscription level under IAM > "+ Custome Role"

+### Interpret Access Assignments

+You can view who has access to different resources, by goining into that resource group, clicking "Access Control (IAM), clicking "role assignments", and you will be presented with a list of users with different roles.
+The other way is be selecting the user in Entra ID and selecting either "Azure role assignments" or "Assigned roles"